Cabbage pakoda recipe | Cabbage pakora in South Indian style

 Instructions

-- Add the flours and mix well to make a thick dough.
+- Add the flour and mix well to make a thick dough.
 Try not to add water.
 If the mixture looks crumbly.
-You can squeeze the mixture gently for the cabbage to release moisture further.
+You can squeeze the mixture gently for the cabbage to release moisture further else sprinkle little water and mix.

 NUTRITION INFO (estimation only)